moorereason/make_ge_version_regex/README.md

 ## Regular Expression Changes to the Optimized Generator

-The optimized generator has all of the features of the safe generator plus nested groupings at each version string segments to avoid repetition of previous segments.
+The optimized generator has all of the features of the safe generator plus nested groupings at each version string segment to avoid repetition of previous segments.
 The downside of this approach is that it can't be split up for jamf if the pattern exceeds 255 characters.